qtproject/pyside-pyside-setup/README.md

  * `LLVM_INSTALL_DIR`, the environment variable should point to your libclang library location
- * `Qt`, either select a Qt Kit when configuring the project, or make sure that the qmake binary is present in the PATH environment variable.
+ * `Qt`, either select a Qt Kit when configuring the project, or make sure that the `qtpaths6` binary is present in the PATH environment variable.
  * `Python`, the PATH environment variable should also point to the Python interpreter which you wish to use for building the projects (can either be a system interpreter, or a virtualenv one for example)